 Long-established funds created in the memory of a deceased student may solicit contributions to the memorial fund.
 These memorial funds include the Alden "Butch" Carpenter Scholarship, the Juan Luis Tienda Scholarship, and the Jenny Runkles Memorial Award.

-Questions regarding these guidelines should be directed to either Christine Gregory, Assistant Dean for Student Affairs, or the Assistant Dean for Development and Alumni Relations, or their designees.
+Questions regarding these guidelines should be directed to either Darren Nealy, Director of Student Services, or the Assistant Dean for Development and Alumni Relations, or their designees.

 In addition to the two sources below, there are several potential sources of additional funding for student organizations within the University.